simonrelet/react-behave/README.md

 # react-behave

-> A library of React behavioral components.
+> A library of behaviors for React applications.

 ⚠️ **Warning:** The current master can represent unreleased features of the library.
 [See lastest release](https://github.com/simonrelet/react-behave/tree/0.7.1).